• Skip to primary navigation

 • Substitute the yogurt for creme fresh if desired, or omit.
 It probably would even work with sour cream.

-• Other great add-ins: mushrooms, top with pan fried bacon or prosciutto, parmesan cheese, or swiss cheese, or even a squeeze of lemon juice.
+• Other great add-ins: mushrooms, top with pan fried bacon or prosciutto, parmesan cheese, or swiss cheese, or even a squeeze of fresh lemon juice.

 FAQ